Sushant2627/BambooCraft-A-Digital-Bamboo-Art-Gallery/README.md

-# 🎨 Art Gallery Management System (AGMS)
+# 🎨 BambooCraft – A Digital Bamboo Art Gallery

-The **Art Gallery Management System (AGMS)** is a web-based application developed using **PHP and MySQL** to manage art products, users, enquiries, and purchases efficiently.
+The **BambooCraft – A Digital Bamboo Art Gallery** is a web-based application developed using **PHP and MySQL** to manage art products, users, enquiries, and purchases efficiently.
 It allows art galleries to showcase artworks online while enabling users to browse, search, and interact with available art pieces.

-This project was developed as a **team project** and is maintained on GitHub for version control and resume purposes.

 ---